PhilippMatthes/tmd/README.md

 ### TFLite Models Download

-See `models/` for the best model with three optimizations.
+The model in the first row is the model used by default in this library.

 | Model ID | Type | Pooling | Optimizer | Optimization | Depth | LR | Val.
 Acc. (%) | Download |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |